pdahal48/changealife/README.md

     * server starts on localhost 3000
 * To run tests, do npm test `<filename>`

 ## At this point, this is only a model and still in development.
-Access the app at - https://change-lives.surge.sh/
+Access the app at - change-a-life.surge.sh

 Tools Used:
 * Frontend: React, Bootstrap